Other Lessons in This Course

 Lasers: they're not just for your epic tales of science-fiction adventure.
 Thanks to applications and tools used in the medical, manufacturing, and even retail industries (hello, barcode scanners!), lasers figure into everyday life right here on Planet Earth.

-We even use lasers in the promotional products industry!
-Laser engraving is one of the many decoration techniques available to transfer your logo onto the promotional item of your dreams.
 So how does it work, and why does it produce different color imprints on different items?

 Let's find out!